tmobile/magentaA11y/_checklist-native/sheet.md

 ### Focus
 - Use the device's default focus functionality.
 - When the sheet is closed, the focus should return to the triggering element.
-- Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading.
 - External keyboard tab order often follows the screen reader focus, but sometimes this functionality requires additional development to manage focus.
+- Initial focus should land on the sheet grabber, if it exists.
+Then, the invisible dismiss button.
+Then, the implemented Close button, if it exists.
+- If the sheet grabber does not exist, the initial focus should land on the invisible dismiss button, and then the implemented Close button.

 - **UIKit**
   - If VoiceOver is not reaching a particular element, set the element's `isAccessibilityElement` to `true`